skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/08-building-a-modern-team-culture.md

 -   Identify where your organization lies on the Westrum category of organizational cultures, and move towards a generative culture
--   Conduct team and organization-wide blameless retrospective
+-   Conduct team and organization-wide blameless retrospectives
 -   Regularly ask for feedback on organizational initiatives
 -   Encourage employees to be accountable and responsible for their actions